-- 8.1 A tag is specified by giving a class and a number within the class.
+- 8.1 A tag is specified (either within the text of this Recommendation | International Standard or by using a type prefix) by giving a class and a number within the class.
 The class is one of:

 - universal;

 - application;

 - private;

 - context-specific.

 - 8.2 The number is a non-negative integer, specified in decimal notation.

-- 8.3 Restrictions on tags assigned by the user of ASN.1 are specified in clause 30.
+- 8.3 Restrictions on tags assigned by the user of ASN.1 are specified in 31.2.

-NOTE - Clause 30 includes the restriction that users of this notation are not allowed to explicitly specify universal class tags in their ASN.1 specifications.
+NOTE - Subclause 31.2 includes the restriction that users of this notation are not allowed to explicitly specify universal class tags in their ASN.1 specifications.
 There is no formal difference between use of tags from the other three classes.
 Where application class tags are employed, a private or context-specific class tag could generally be applied instead, as a matter of user choice and style.
-The presence of the three classes is largely for historical reasons, but guidance is given in E.2.12 on the way in which the classes are usually employed.
+The presence of the three classes is largely for historical reasons, but guidance is given in G.2.12 on the way in which the classes are usually employed.